What to Expect About Postpartum Lochia

-Pads of various sizes/Pantyliners: Have different sizes on hand as your bleeding decreases over time
+Pads of various sizes/Pantyliners: Have different sizes on hand as your lochia decreases over time

 Witch Hazel Pads (tucks): Again, mostly for pain, but these are a good substitute for toilet paper those first few days as you’re facing pain.
 The witch hazel is soothing to the vagina.

 Loose Underwear/Mesh Underwear: The last thing you want is for everything to be tight and suffocating.
-Mesh undies are a great way to stay comfortable and breathable.
+Mesh undies are a great way to stay comfortable and breathable and you face lochia.